dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 \end{aligned}
 $$

-Different cost functions such as feature matching, minibatch discrimination, etc produces good results in GANs.
-Many such cost functions can be tried depending on the task at hand and not limited to above.
+Different adversarial loss functions such as feature matching, minibatch discrimination, etc produces good results in GANs.
+Many such adversarial losses can be experimented with depending on the task at hand and not limited to above.

 ## Therotical Limits